Surbias/ddl_parser/UEDDLConvert_README.txt

             can be used for example to let CDC continue after a DDL for a certain table 2015-10-13	Suppress statement CREATE BITMAP INDEX
-			Remove CONSTRAINT FOREIGN KEY ON DELETE SET NULL clauses
+			Remove CONSTRAINT FOREIGN KEY ON DELETE SET NULL clauses 2015-11-08  Externalized all regular expressions in properties file Added support for statements to be executed after a create table (create table is done by stored procedure)

 Description
 -----------